scottfr/SystemsBook/Preface/preface.md

 ### Additional Resources ###

 - [Insight Maker](http://insightmaker.com/).
 The free web based modeling and simulation environment used to create the models contained herein.
+- [The MARS Project](http://www.linkedin.com/groups/MARS-Project-5180568).
+A LinkedIn discussion group focused on the collaborative development of models and simulations.
 - [Systems Thinking World](http://www.linkedin.com/groups/Systems-Thinking-World-2639211).
-A Systems Thinking discussion group on LinkedIn.
+A more general Systems Thinking discussion group on LinkedIn.
 - [SystemsWiki.org](http://www.systemswiki.org/).
 A Wiki dedicated to Systems Thinking, Modeling and Simulation.